mlondschien/changeforest/README.md

 </p>

-One can observe that the approximate gain curves are piecewise linear, with maxima at the true underlying change points.
+One can observe that the approximate gain curves are piecewise linear, with maxima around the true underlying change points.

 The `BinarySegmentationResult` returned by `changeforest` is a tree-like object with attributes `start`, `stop`, `best_split`, `max_gain`, `p_value`, `is_significant`, `optimizer_result`, `model_selection_result`, `left`, `right` and `segments`.